kubeshop/testkube/docs/executor-artillery.md

 ## Getting Test Results

-Let's get back our finished test results, test report and output will be stored in Testkube storage so don't worry to loose them.
+Let's get back our finished test results.
+The test report and output will be stored in Testkube storage to revisit when necessary.

 ```sh
 ➜  testkube git:(jacek/docs/executors-docs-update) ✗ kubectl testkube get execution 628c957d2c8d8a7c1b1ead66